Deciphering Accretion-Driven Starquakes in Recycled Millisecond Pulsars using Gravitational Waves: Summary and Conclusion

 \section{Summary and Conclusion}

 This work addresses the possibility of a change in continuous GW signal in recycled pulsars due to starquakes.
 We consider two models.
 In one of the models, we consider a spherically symmetric star consisting of mountains at the magnetic poles (\textit{model I}).
-In the second scenario, we consider a deformed star characterized by mountains (\textit{model II}) at its magnetic poles.
+In the second scenario, we consider a deformed star characterised by mountains (\textit{model II}) at its magnetic poles.
 The occurrence of mountains and deformation in the star's shape results in the emission of continuous GW.
-We consider that the star is composed of a fluid core, and an elastic crust.
+We consider that the star has a fluid core and an elastic crust.
 As the star spins up due to accretion, the crust experiences stress.
 Upon attaining the breaking frequency, it results in a starquake.
-The starquake further changes the ellipticity resulting in a sudden change in the continuous GW signal.\\
+The starquake suddenly changes the ellipticity, resulting in a sudden change in the continuous GW signal.\\